Does Jane Satisfy GDPR?

 This information is a general discussion, is not a legal interpretation of the law, and is not binding on the European Parliament and the Council of the European Union.
 The information in this Guide document provides a summary and does not constitute legal advice.
 Readers are cautioned against making any decisions based on this material alone.
 Rather, specific legal advice should be obtained.

 Jane was designed with many security features in place that meet GDPR requirements:

-Secure servers: Data in Jane is stored in a private server bank located in a secured SOC2, Type2-certified data center, and all data is backed up regularly on secondary servers in Eastern and Western Canada.
+Secure servers: Data in Jane is stored in a private server bank located in a secured SOC2, Type2-certified data center, and for EU customers, all your data in Jane is stored in London, England.

 Encrypted Data: Jane Data is encrypted using 256 bit encryption when sent between your device and our servers (in the same way as your banking information would be).

 Role-based access to Jane Administrators, practitioners and patients each access Jane using their own account secured by a username and password.

 Account owner control: Account owners can control access permissions for each user, which includes control of accessing patient charts, billing records, and schedule records.